Bob Stanley (musician)

 Bob Stanley (born Robert Andrew Shukman; 25 December 1964) is a British musician, journalist, author, and film producer.
-He is a member of the indie pop group Saint Etienne and has had a parallel career as a music journalist, writing for NME, Melody Maker, Mojo, The Guardian and The Times, as well as writing three books on music and football.
-He also has a career as a DJ and as a producer of record labels, and has collaborated on a series of films about London.
-His second publication, Yeah!
+He is a member of the indie pop group Saint Etienne and has had a parallel career as a music journalist and author, writing for NME, Melody Maker, Mojo, The Guardian and The Times, as well as writing several books on music and football.
+His second book, Yeah!
 Yeah!
 Yeah!: The Story of Modern Pop, was published by Faber & Faber in 2013.
-His third publication Let's Do It: The Birth of Pop Music: A History was published by Pegasus in 2022.
+His third book Let's Do It: The Birth of Pop Music: A History was published by Pegasus in 2022.
+He also has a career as a DJ and as a producer of record labels, and has collaborated on a series of films about London.

 Saint Etienne

 Stanley is a member of the group Saint Etienne for which he co-writes songs and produces.
 Live on stage, he normally plays keyboards.

 Writing

 Journalism

 Stanley was educated at Whitgift School in Croydon, London.
 After leaving school, Stanley worked in various record shops.
 While working at Virgin Records in Peterborough he met Andrew Midgley (with whom he would later create the group Cola Boy).
 The two produced a fanzine called Pop Avalanche in 1986.
-Stanley also wrote four issues of Caff, a fanzine created with childhood friend Pete Wiggs (with whom he would later create Saint Etienne).
+Stanley also wrote four issues of Caff, a fanzine created with childhood friend Pete Wiggs (with whom he would later form Saint Etienne).

 In 1987, Stanley sent an issue of Caff to James Brown, then live reviews editor for NME.
 This led to Stanley's first commissioned work, a review of a Johnny Cash show in Peterborough.
 After two years he moved to Melody Maker, where he wrote regularly until Saint Etienne became a full-time occupation in 1991.

 Even as Saint Etienne dominated his career, Stanley continued to write occasionally for The Face and Mojo in the 1990s.
 In the 2000s he has returned to journalism, writing about art and architecture as well as music.
 He contributes regularly to various publications including The Times and The Guardian.